khushab/gaming-hub/README.md

 https://khushab.github.io/gaming-hub/
 <h1>Gaming Hub</h1>

 This is a website where you can check out all the games.
-It was created using React JS.
+It was created using React JS and Redux.

 Features :
 1. Fetched the games data from an API provided by rawg.io.